 Before you cast me as a Trump supporter who hates Planned Parenthood and doesn't believe in global warming, let me be clear: I AM A FEMINIST.
 WE SHOULD ALL BE FEMINISTS.
 IF U AINT A FEMINIST GTFO OF 2018.
 (I capped it so you know it's real.)

 Where have all the real men gone?
-Probably retreated into themselves like their sad scrotum from your scurry ass.
+Probably retreated into themselves out of fear?
 But hey, I get it.
-Generations of misogyny, abuse, wage gaps, underrepresentation in pretty much every position of power you can think of, toxic masculinity, condescending mansplaining, manspreading, and a lifetime of incessant catcalling will take a toll on us females!
-We mad!
+Generations of misogyny, abuse, wage gaps, under-representation in pretty much every position of power you can think of, toxic masculinity, condescending mansplaining, manspreading, and a lifetime of incessant catcalling will take a toll on us females!
+We’re mad!
 We should be mad!
 It is 2018 and we still do not have political, economic and social equality of the sexes.
 (That's the definition of feminism, ICYMI.
 I bolded it so you remember.)

-Somewhere along the lines of history, that message got confused and we wound up on opposing sides of the Grand Canyon, men shaking their heads while feminists on the other side scream RESPECT US, YOU MOTHERFUCKERS.
-Now I'm no expert, but that's not going to save anything.
+Somewhere along the lines of history, that message got confused and we wound up on opposing sides of the Grand Canyon, men shaking their heads while feminists on the other side scream RESPECT US, YOU IDIOTS.
+Now I'm no expert, but that's not going to fix anything.

 Feminism comes in many flavors, and mine of choice has been the point of contention among my contemporaries.
 Am I still a feminist if I like a man to pay for my drinks on a first date?
 100th date?
 If I prefer him to lead me through a crowd or expect him to open the Uber door for me every time?
 Am I still a feminist if I love to wear makeup?
 If I wax my vagina?
 If I sausage my way into Spanx to hide my back fat when the outfit calls for it?
-What if I like it when he slaps me in bed?
 The answer is yes...resounding yes.
 Because I still believe in political, economic and social equality of the sexes.
 Feminist leader and actress Emma Watson said it best: